The Rogue Prince: Plot

 Together, Daemon and Corlys launch a proxy war in the Stepstones island chain, raising an army of mercenaries to carve out territory from pirate enclaves — aided by the large Velaryon fleet, and Daemon's dragon Caraxes, who soon earns a reputation as "the Blood Wyrm", battle-hardened from all the blood he has spilled.
 Daemon is briefly crowned as the new king of the Stepstones (mostly ruling over pirates), but this makes other regional powers grow wary.
 After defeating Volantis to the east, the other southern Free Cities — Lys, Myr, and Tyrosh — set aside their differences to unite as a triple-alliance with a shared government, called "the Kingdom of the Three Daughters" of Valyria or "the Triarchy".
 The Triarchy at the eastern end of the island chain allies with independent Dorne at the western end of the Stepstones, and in subsequent years they apply more and more pressure on Daemon's mini-kingdom until he tires of the conflict and withdraws to King's Landing.

 Meanwhile, the willful young Rhaenyra is infatuated with Ser Criston Cole of the kingsguard, but through unclear circumstances is later rumored to be in a relationship with Ser Harwin Strong.
 Pressured by her father, Rhaenyra eventually submits to an arranged marriage with her cousin Laenor Velaryon (son of Corlys, brother of Laena).
-Their marriage is unhappy, as Laenor is infamously an effete homosexual.
-Rhaenyra gives birth to three sons, but none of them have classic Targaryen features of silver-blonde hair and purple eyes — and a "coincidental" resemblance to Harwin Strong — which, combined with widespread rumors of Laenor's sexuality, leads the Greens to whisper persistent rumors that they are really bastards fathered by Harwin Strong.
+Their marriage is unhappy, as Laenor is known to prefer the company of men.
+Rhaenyra gives birth to three sons (Jacaerys, Lucerys and Joffrey), but none of them have the classic Targaryen features of silver-blonde hair and purple eyes — and a "coincidental" resemblance to Harwin Strong — which, combined with widespread rumors of Laenor's sexuality, leads the Greens to whisper persistent rumors that they are really bastards fathered by Harwin Strong.

 Animosity between Rhaenyra and Alicent also puts their children at odds with one another.
 In rapid succession, Laena dies after a stillbirth and then Laenor dies in a suspicious quarrel.
-At Laena's funeral, Rhaenyra's sons brawl with Alicent's son Aemond when he tries to claim Laena's dragon Vhagar: as the older Aemond begins to overpower them, one pulls out a knife, ending up in Aemond losing one eye, but succeeding in claiming Vhagar, the greatest living dragon.
+At Laena's funeral, Rhaenyra's sons brawl with Alicent's son Aemond when he tries to claim Laena's dragon Vhagar: as the older Aemond begins to overpower them, Lucerys pulls out a knife, ending up in Aemond losing one eye, but succeeding in claiming Vhagar, the greatest living dragon.